 The first step is to meet with our counselor or lead teacher to determine if Tustin Connect is a good fit.
 Call us at 714-430-2052 to make an appointment or click here.

 Who are the teachers?

 Highly qualified and fully credentialed teachers from Tustin Unified are carefully selected to provide students with a rigorous and engaging learning experience.

 Students are encouraged to use their personal computer or tablet if available.
 Devices are also available for use at Tustin Connect and students can check out a device if they do not have access to one at home.

 How is Tustin Connect different from a traditional school?

 The student’s learning at Tustin Connect is substantially equivalent in quality and quantity to traditional classroom instruction.
-The main difference is that Tustin Connect students have increased flexibility.
+The main difference is that Tustin Connect students complete the majority of assignments independently.
 In addition to weekly required class time, students can work and learn at their own pace, from any location, and at any time.
-Weekly class time ranges from 1-3 days per week and provides students the opportunity for peer collaboration on teacher-led instruction.
+Weekly class time is 4 hours over 1-2 days per week and provides students the opportunity for peer collaboration on teacher-led instruction.

 What if my child is an advanced (gifted) learner or a struggling learner?

 Independent study is designed for students who are academically motivated and have parent support.
 Our teachers work carefully to provide standards-based instruction to ensure maximum learning and student success.
 We challenge all students to stretch to reach their full academic potential.

 Do students receive grades?